AriFordsham/GHCWiki/building/sync-all.md

 # sync-all: operations over all GHC repositories at once

 A GHC tree consists of [multiple repositories](repositories).
 The `sync-all` Perl script lets you operate over them all at once.
+It is in the root directory of the tree.

 The full documentation for `sync-all` is found by using the `--help` option: